IsaacCespedes/BriefingRoom/docs/crewai-expansion-plan.md

 - **Quality Agents (2, 4)**: `temperature=0.1` (highly deterministic validation)
 - **Synthesis Agents (5, 6, 7)**: `temperature=0.5` (balance creativity and structure)
 - **Model Selection**: Consider using GPT-4 for quality agents, GPT-4o-mini for others (cost optimization)
+- **JSON Mode**: Use OpenAI's JSON mode or equivalent for Agents 1, 3, 5, 6 to enforce valid JSON output

 #### Error Handling
 - Implement try-catch blocks for each stage